You probably understand the tax-deferred benefits of qualified retirement plans. But what if you want to add life insurance into the plan?

 Defined contribution plans provide benefits based on the establishment of individual participant accounts that are funded by pre-tax contributions from either the company or the plan participants (or both depending on plan type).

-Because the actual benefit from defined contribution plans is indeterminate, the test used to determine whether the death benefits are considered incidental is based on the percentage of plan contributions that are used to purchase life insurance.
+Because the actual defined contribution plan benefit is indeterminate, the test used to determine whether the death benefits are considered incidental is based on the percentage of plan contributions that are used to purchase life insurance.
 This is commonly known as the percentage limitations test.

 Under the percentage limitations test, death benefits in a defined contribution plan are considered incidental as long as: